randy3k/R-Box/README.md

 In the following, `C` is `ctrl` for Windows/Linux, `cmd` for Mac.

 - `C + enter` to send code to gui/terminal.
 R.app is the default for mac, R64.exe is default for windows and tmux is the default for linux.
-To change the application, do `C + shift + p` -> `R-Box Application`.
+To change the application, do `C + shift + p` -> `R-Box: Choose Program`.
 - `C + \` to change working dir
 - `C + b` to source the current R file, or to run [knitr](https://github.com/yihui/knitr) for Rnw or R markdown files.